Frequently asked questions for employers

 The recruiting process is convenient and cost-free.

-- You provide a detailed job description via the online posting service.
-You will be contacted by the Work Experience or Co-operative Education Coordinator to discuss the position and to complete a safety checklist in compliance with Mount Royal's Off-Campus Safety Policy.
+• The employer provides a detailed job description via the online posting service.
+The employer will be contacted by the work experience or Co-operative Education coordinator to discuss the position and to complete a safety checklist in compliance with Mount Royal's Off-Campus Safety Policy.

-- The coordinator will submit your job description to faculty for approval to ensure that the position meets the learning objectives for the program.
+• The coordinator will submit the job description to faculty for approval to ensure that the position meets the learning objectives for the program.

-- Once approved, your position will be posted on our website at no charge.
+• Once approved, the position will be posted on our website at no charge.
 Only qualified work experience students have access to this website.

-- We will collect resumes and cover letters from students on your behalf.
+• The Career Services office will collect resumes and cover letters from students on the employer's behalf.
 Academic transcripts, writing samples, certifications, and/or portfolios can be requested as well.
-We will forward all of the resume packages to you via e-mail or courier once the application period has closed.
+Career Services will forward all of the resume packages to the employer via email or courier once the application period has closed.

-- You provide the Work Experience or Co-operative Education Coordinator with your interview candidate short list and a list of your available interview time slots.
-We will contact the students and arrange the interviews.
-You will receive confirmation of the interview schedule.
-Interviews can be conducted at your place of business, on campus, or by telephone, just advise us of your preference.
-Campus interview rooms and parking passes are provided at no-charge to you.
+• The employer provides the work experience or Co-operative Education coordinator with the interview candidate short list and a list of available interview time slots.
+The coordinator will contact the students and arrange the interviews.
+The employer will receive confirmation of the interview schedule.
+Interviews can be conducted at the employer's place of business, on campus, or by telephone - just advise Career Services of your preference.
+Campus interview rooms and parking passes are provided at no-charge.

-- As this is a learning process, we request that you complete an Interview Performance Feedback form for each student you interview.
+• As this is a learning process, Career Services asks employers to complete an Interview Performance Feedback form for each student interviewed.

 Back to Top

-Once you have selected a student candidate to hire:
+Once the employer has selected a student candidate to hire:

-- Written offers and confirmations should outline start and end dates, salary, hours of work, job title, supervisor, etc. The Work Experience or Co-operative Education Coordinator will verbally advise you of the student's decision to accept or decline the offer.
+• Written offers and confirmations should outline start and end dates, salary, hours of work, job title, supervisor, etc. The work experience or Co-operative Education coordinator will verbally advise the employer of the student's decision to accept or decline the offer.

-- If the offer is accepted, the Work Experience or Co-operative Education Coordinator will confirm the placement with you in writing.
+• If the offer is accepted, the work experience or Co-operative Education coordinator will confirm the placement with the employer in writing.

 Back to Top

-As an employer, what is required of me once the student is on my work site?
+As an employer, what is required once the student is on the work site?

-Mount Royal requires that our work experience employers:
+Mount Royal requires that all work experience employers:

 Back to Top

-What do I do if the student is not meeting expectations?
+What recourse is available if the student is not meeting expectations?

 Back to Top